 Guidelines: Participants should have a written presentation or at least an outline for Linda to help you refine.

 For Linda to mentor you with marketing, conferees should have an outline describing their current marketing plan.
 Also, include marketing goals for the future.
 (Further directions will be outlined for you after signing up for a mentoring appointment with Linda.)

 Les Stobbe: Nonfiction, Christian Living

 Les will work with non-fiction, Christian living, and to help ready your work toward publication.
-He will work with you from concept development to preparation of proposal for literary agents, providing both instruction and editing services.
+He will work with you from concept development to preparation of proposals for literary agents, providing both instruction and editing services.

 Guidelines: Send from 10 to 25 pages.

 Recruits, are you ready to shave off unnecessary words?
 Are you ready for your manuscript to get a bit of a buzz cut?

 A critique service is available for Writers Advance!
 Boot Camp participants.
 When you register, you may pay for a critique in the following categories:

 1. Manuscript: Times News Roman, Double-spaced, One-Inch Margins, WORD DOCUMENT.
 Be sure you combine all requirements into a SINGLE document.